 The service and consumption of alcoholic beverages (alcohol) at University events must be conducted in a manner that complies with the law, and that demonstrates sensitivity to issues relevant to alcohol consumption, the effect of alcohol on academic performance, potential for a dependence on alcohol, the University’s legal liability, vandalism as it relates to alcohol abuse, the rights of persons over the age of 21 to consume alcohol, and social pressure to drink created by certain social situations.
 This policy is designed to ensure that members of the University community make informed decisions regarding alcohol.
 The University cannot and should not take responsibility for every decision made about alcohol by members of the University community; the University can set guidelines that establish a safe and legal environment in which those decisions can be made.

-The policy applies to all University students, faculty, staff, and visitors, and to events at all University buildings and grounds.
+This policy applies to all University students, faculty, staff, and visitors, and to events at all University buildings and property.

 For purposes of this policy, the following terms are defined:

 Alcoholic Beverage: Any beverage containing at least one half of one percent of alcohol by volume.
 In this policy, the terms “alcoholic beverage” and “alcohol” are interchangeable.

 Beer: Malt beverages, including malt liquor, ale, porter, hard seltzer, and any other brewed or fermented beverage containing at least one half of one percent (0.5%) and not more than fifteen percent (15%) alcohol by volume.

 Bring Your Own Beverage (BYOB) Event: An event at which an invitee may carry in Beer or Unfortified Wine for personal consumption; no other Alcoholic Beverage is available at the event.